 - Other types of thyroid inflammation (thyroiditis) caused by various rare conditions.

 - A pituitary gland problem is a rare cause.
 The pituitary gland that lies just under the brain makes a hormone called thyroid-stimulating hormone (TSH).
 This stimulates the thyroid gland to make thyroxine.
 If the pituitary does not make TSH then the thyroid cannot make enough thyroxine.
+This is called secondary hypothyroidism.

 - Some children are born with an underactive thyroid gland (congenital hypothyroidism).
+Babies in the UK are screened for this with a blood test at birth.

 How is hypothyroidism diagnosed?